NormanBitSolace/Navigator/README.md

 # Navigator

-The Navigator class’s single purpose is to facilitate navigating (push, present modal, popover, and child/container) from one view controller from outside of those view controllers.
+The Navigator class’s single purpose is to facilitate navigating (push, present modal, popover, and child/container) from one view controller to another from outside of those view controllers.

 ## The Problem